BardicDefense/purple-hack/lore.md

 - _Imports: iron tools and metal goods, salt, agricultural goods and equipment, luxury goods._

-### Brackenwold, Tribania

-Home to some of the earliest human settlers of Tribania, the Duchy of Brackenwold is at the center of south Tribania.
-Thick forests and wide river plains cradle fortified estates, market towns, abbeys, and cathedrals.
-The former kingdom, now under the vassalage of William I, includes Norwich and the Table Downs, Castle Brackenwold and the Tithelands, High-Hankle and the High Wold, and has at its heart the weird forest of Dolmenwood.

 ### Sterling, Sterich, Tribania _(London)_

 Population: 15,000.
 Sterling is a vibrant city on the Thames, its skyline